Cloning Code In Containers

 docker run -d --name my-source-project -v "$PWD":/tmp gitdocker

 This command start a container attaching the current working directory mounted as a volume to the container on /tmp.
 This is commonly used feature when developing code.
-We can use a favourite editor to edit the code locally and then attach the directory as a volume to the running container and check the changes
+We can use a favorite editor to edit the code locally and then attach the directory as a volume to the running container and check the changes

 3. Using Git Clone Directly